Composition over Inheritance [example in PHP]

 We are now going to see how we can implement the concept of composition and improve the code in a reliable and scalable way.

-What we need here is to define the different types of deal, we must put each of them into their own classes, and make the objects we obtain interchangeable from the vehicles objects.
+What we need here is to define the different types of deals, we must put each of them into their classes, and make the objects we obtain interchangeable from the vehicles objects.

 Let’s review what’s happening here.